 Even if you can save money with your own vehicle, the entrance fees are still quite pricey.
 Nairobi National Park is one of the cheapest parks at $40 per day but others like Amboseli and Maasai Mara are around $60 per day.
-Visit the Kenya Wildlife Service website for more of the latest information.
-Do it yourself safaris can save money, but can also be a hassle of responsibility.

 Though there are quite a few fees that simply can’t be avoided, here are a few tips to help save money on an African safari.

 Kenya Money Conclusion

 Kenya is not the cheapest money travel destination in the world.
 Splurge or not, Kenya is an incredible country that has a diverse range of activities, cultures and beautiful sites to offer all travelers.